MattNikonorov/Typing-Animation-in-CSS/README.md

 The type writer animation is easy to make and all you will need to have in order to make sense of this tutorial and this animation is basic knowledge of CSS and CSS animations.

-#### Making the basic animation
+### Making the basic animation
-Here I will be walking through how to make the animation that will change a text element's width from 0 to 40% and how to set the animation's delay, duration and direction.
+Here I will be walking through how to make the animation that will change a text element's width from 0 to it's desired width and how to set the animation's delay, duration and direction.

+### Adding steps to the animation to add a typewriter effect
+Here I will be introducing the reader to the CSS "steps()" function, how to use it and how to add the right amount of steps to your typewriter animation based on the length of your text element.